 Diesel Pulp Australian Units

 Armored Scouts were consistently the most effective units including heavy infantry throughout the Global War, their tactics honed in part due to Australia’s much longer history with armored infantry, dating back to the 1890s Bush Battles against the Martian tripods in and around Victoria.
-Kelly Heavies, in particular, were designed with much heavier armor in front, especially eh head and chest, and lighter armor over the rest of the infantry fighter.
+Kelly Heavies, in particular, were designed with much heavier armor in front, especially on the head and chest, and lighter armor over the rest of the infantry fighter.
 Because they generally engaged in battle supported by more mobile units, Kelly Heavies could reliably face the source of the heaviest enemy fire and depend on support to alert them from threats outside their narrow field of vision.
-While no heavy infantry could survive direct hits from anti-materiel weapons, Kelly Heavies could take glancing blows off their heavies armor, and hold up to direct hits from most anti-personnel weapons.
-As a result, “damaged” Kelly heavies were much more common than other heavy infantry units, that generally didn’t survive being hit by anything heavy enough to do significant damage.
+While no heavy infantry could survive direct hits from anti-materiel weapons, Kelly Heavies could take glancing blows to the heaviest section of their armor, and hold up to direct hits from most anti-personnel weapons.
+As a result, “damaged” Kelly Heavies were much more common than other heavy infantry units (which generally didn’t survive being hit by anything heavy enough to do significant damage).

 I’m making an effort to make these miniatures more dinged-up than I normally try for, but they are otherwise fairly stock.